 “I first saw it I think in 1995 and I was actually in Texas,” Evan Luthye said.
 “It’s always been something I wanted to try.
 It was on my bucket list of roles to do and it’s definitely the hardest I've ever had to work for a play.”

-Luthye and Susan Chastain take on quick costume changes along with vocal and mannerism adjustments to transform into the 22 eccentric characters that call Tuna home.
+Luthye and Susan Chastain take on quick costume changes along with vocal and mannerism adjustments to transform into the 22 eccentric characters who call Tuna home.
 There’s housewife Bertha Bumiller, played by Chastain, and her children Jody, Stanley and Charlene, played by Luthye as he sways between acting tough and disinterested as Stanley or sassy and disinterested as twin sister Charlene, sashaying his hips with attitude.
 Or Chastain’s Elmer Watkins, who lost his eyebrows after a flameshooter incident, and Luthye’s Arles Struvie, a disc jockey at Tuna radio station OKKK.
 Chastain said she enjoyed stepping into a variety of roles and exploring ways to convey these unique characters.

 “They're all so different, and my background is in voice so getting a chance to play with different vocal qualities for them is just a hoot,” she said. “[Like] the mid-20s horny waitress, Inita.
 I'm 68 years old, so getting a chance to play a character like that is really fun.”